Jackson ends Senate bid in North Carolina, endorses Beasley

 Getting out now could help Jackson, 39, build party goodwill in the years ahead with a future run for statewide office, Bitzer said.
 The seat of North Carolina’s other senator — Republican Sen. Thom Tillis — isn’t up for reelection until 2026.

-Jackson alerted key supporters and donors of his decision late Wednesday, according to several Democrats.
+Jackson alerted key supporters and donors of his decision Wednesday, according to several Democrats.
 Beasley was ready Thursday with her own news release thanking Jackson for the endorsement.
 “Sen. Jackson brought attention to the issues important to so many North Carolinians, and I know he will continue to do meaningful work in the state Senate,” she said.
+Jackson and Beasley on Thursday taped a joint appearance for a political affairs show on cable’s Spectrum News 1 North Carolina.

 The Republican primary for Burr’s seat has intensified in recent weeks, as former North Carolina Republican Gov. Pat McCrory and ex-Rep. Mark Walker have pushed for U.S. Rep. Ted Budd to agree to a debate schedule.
 Budd, who has the endorsement of former President Donald Trump, has benefitted from support from Washington-based Club for Growth Action.
 The political action committee has sent a 12-page full-color mailer and aired television ads attacking McCrory in order to help Budd.